opendocsg/slw-judgments-backfill/2011_SGCA_63/report.md

  [emphasis added]

-90     In _Lim Eng Hock Peter v Lin Jian Wei and another and another appeal_ [2010] 4 SLR 331, this Court further clarified that malice may be proven in two ways – (i) the defendant’s knowledge of falsity, recklessness, or lack of belief in the defamatory statement; and (ii) where the defendant has a genuine or honest belief in the truth of the defamatory statement, but his dominant motive is to injure the defendant or some other improper motive.
+90     In _Lim Eng Hock Peter v Lin Jian Wei and another and another appeal_ <span class="citation">[2010] 4 SLR 331</span>, this Court further clarified that malice may be proven in two ways – (i) the defendant’s knowledge of falsity, recklessness, or lack of belief in the defamatory statement; and (ii) where the defendant has a genuine or honest belief in the truth of the defamatory statement, but his dominant motive is to injure the defendant or some other improper motive.
 There, Chief Justice Chan Sek Keong said, at [38],

  Apropos the first error, Lord Diplock's statement was made in the context of the defendant having a genuine or honest belief in the truth of what was published on an occasion of qualified privilege.
 It is only in this context that the question of whether there was a dominant motive to injure the plaintiff becomes relevant.
 The dominant motive test has no relevance if the defendant has no honest belief in the truth of what he is publishing.
 The fact that the defendant did not have a dominant motive of injuring the plaintiff did not necessarily mean that the publication of the defamatory statements was not made with malice.
 The word "malice" is used in a special sense in the law of defamation.
 If a defendant knows that what he is publishing is false, there is express malice in law.
 In the other parts of his speech, Lord Diplock referred to other instances of improper motives which would destroy the privilege, such as personal spite or the abuse of the occasion to obtain some private advantage unconnected with the duty or the interest which constitutes the reason for the privilege.
 In such instances, the defendant would lose the benefit of the privilege despite his positive belief that what he said or wrote was true.
 Where the defendant had no belief that what he published was true or, worse, if he knew that what he published was untrue (as in the present case), it would have been an a fortiori case that the protection of the privilege would have been lost. [emphasis in original]